digitalBush/hotlinkr/README.markdown

 This script is not malicious and only generates superficial annoyances.
 It can disfigure a website which has linked to it in the following ways:

+* random - Random selection of one of the below.
 * alert - Generates a simple javascript alert() popup which kindly asks the site to stop hotlinking.
 * redirect - Redirects to another location.
 * link - Alters all links on the page to point to another location.